Estimated reading time: 23 minutes

 Philip Sturdy, being an architect and possibly retired, was instrumental in 1945 to take on the task of improving Stinchcombe village hall.
 The ‘tin hut’ was in much need of repair or better still, replacement.
 A committee, chaired by Mr Sturdy was set up to raise funds and manage the construction of a new stone building to replace it.
-Local residents raised the money, but the main benefactor was Miss Doris Chew-Hooper from Stancombe and the new hall was opened in 1955.
+Funds were raised by local residents but the main benefactor was Miss Doris Chew-Hooper from Stancombe and the new hall was opened in 1955.

-One of the ‘National Life Stories’ records a fascinating account when the Sturdy family took on a nanny to help with the children and also to help Mrs Sturdy with the garden.
+One of the ‘National Life Stories’ records very interesting account when the Sturdy family took on a nanny to help with the children and also to help Mrs Sturdy with the garden.
 Ilse Sinclair was from a Jewish community and arrived at Melksham Court in 1940.